-In 2013, in connection with his promotion to the senior executive management team, TrustCo and Trustco Bank also entered into an employment agreement with Mr. Leonard, and in 2018, in connection with their promotion to the senior executive management team, TrustCo and Trustco Bank also entered into employment agreements with Mr. Ozimek and Mr. Curley.
+Additionally, TrustCo and Trustco Bank are parties to employment agreements with Mr. Leonard, Mr. Ozimek and Mr. Curley.
 Mr. Leonard's, Mr. Ozimek's, and Mr. Curley's employment agreements each provide for certain termination benefits in connection with a change in control.
 Specifically, they shall receive a change in control/severance payment in an amount equal to 2.99 times annual compensation in effect at the time of termination or the change in control and (ii) the transfer of certain Company-provided perquisites to the executive upon a termination of the executive's employment within one year prior to or two years following a change in control.
 They each receive the same medical reimbursement benefits and perquisites provided to Messrs.
 McCormick, and Salvador upon the termination of his employment for death, disability, retirement, or for any reason (other than for cause) within two years following a change in control.
 While Mr. Leonard's, Mr. Ozimek's, and Mr. Curley's agreements are also structured to avoid the imposition of excise taxes under Section 4999 of the Internal Revenue Code, they do not provide for a similar excise tax gross-up.
 Similar to the employment agreements for Messrs.
 McCormick and Salvador, Mr. Leonard's, Mr. Ozimek's, and Mr. Curley's employment agreements are intended to encourage the executive to remain with the Company up to and through the consummation of a successful strategic acquisition of TrustCo and Trustco Bank in order to ensure a stable management team through the consummation of such transaction.